pydanny/daniel.feldroy.com/posts/2023-01-resolutions.md

 ## Learn new things

 I'm of the opinion that if you're not learning, you're career is ending.
 I want to continue to learn new things.
-In 2023 I plan to learn more aboutPython, Rust, and JavaScript.
+In 2023 I plan to learn more about Python, Rust, and JavaScript.
 While I'm at it, I want to deepen my BJJ knowledge.

 ## Be a good parent